 Strictly’s Ellie Goldstein addresses concern that she was ‘upset’ after first dance

-The model and ‘Vogue’ cover star was subject to a number of tweets on Saturday night that insisted she seemed ‘upset’ and ‘overwhelmed’
+The model and Vogue cover star was the subject of a number of tweets on Saturday night that insisted she seemed ‘upset’ and ‘overwhelmed’

 The model Ellie Goldstein has addressed speculation that she was upset and overwhelmed in the aftermath of her first dance on this year’s Strictly Come Dancing.